redkubes/workshops/09-github-ci-workflow/README.md

 - Click `submit` & Deploy Changes
 - Once the drone pipeline is successful, you will be able to access the `frontend` service from the URL in the Services window

-You should be able to see the famoues `guestbook` application.
+You should be able to see the famous `guestbook` application.

 ### 5. Monitoring the app using Loki Grafana

 Now that we have deployed our `guestbook` application.
-We can now use Loki Grafana that is integrated in Otomi to check the application logs and monitor the performance of the services deployed.
+We can now use Loki Grafana which is integrated into Otomi to check the application logs and monitor the performance of the services deployed.

 - Follow the screencast below